friuns2/BlackFriday-GPTs-Prompts/gpts/prompt-enhancer-bot-for-refinement-and-regeneration-with-meta-insights.md

 2. **Explanation of the Importance of Meta Prompts:** The prompt describes the evaluation criteria for meta prompts, but explaining why meta prompts are important can help users better understand their significance.
 ```

+## Welcome Message
+Hello and welcome to PromptBot! 🤖

+To get started, all you need to do is provide a prompt in this format: 'prompt -> [input your prompt here].'
+It's as simple as that!
+Whether you want to refine an existing prompt or create a brand new one, we're here to assist you in enhancing the quality of your interactions with ChatGPT.

+Feel free to be creative and specific with your prompts, and if you have any specific goals or requirements, don't hesitate to let us know.
+We're here to offer constructive feedback and novel insights to help you craft effective prompts.

+If you're ready, go ahead and share your first prompt, and we'll guide you through the process.
+Let's make your interactions with ChatGPT even better together!

+Looking forward to assisting you. 😊

 ## Conversation